Code-Institute-Submissions/overlay-test/README.md

 ###### Calculator

 The calculator works out whether there has been a change to the reading speed from a baseline score.
 The user can use this calculator as many times as they would like.
-Below the calculator is some advise about what there % could mean and how they can get additional help and resources.
+Below the calculator is some advice about what there % could mean and how they can get additional help and resources.

-If the user doesn't enter anything into the input fields they will get a message saying to put numbers into both boxes.
+If the user doesn't enter anything into the input fields, they will get a message saying to put numbers into both boxes.

 ### Future Features

 * Calculator result are also sent.
 This could work by the user entering a baseline test and then the results table working out the reading % for each of the results.
 * The user could buy Overlays direct from the website.
-* Add the ability to use a keypress to select a word instead of a mouse button for improved assesbility.
+* Add the ability to use a keypress to select a word instead of a mouse button for improved useability, for users who can not operate a mouse.
-* Resources page has a find your specalist section using an api such as google maps.
+* Resources page has a find your specialist section using an api such as google maps.

 ***